skewballfox/sniper/README.md

     - (Considering) snippets can be overridden
   - contextual
     - planned support for multilanguage context. for example, loading mathjax snippets when in the target is a markdown file, or importing html if the current context sometimes calls for embedded html. jupyter notebooks is another good example of when multilanguage snippets is useful.
-    - snippets can be conditionally disabled or enabled based off activity: hopefully, no more annoying suggestions for else unless you have a proceeding if.
+    - snippets can be conditionally disabled or enabled based off activity: hopefully, no more annoying suggestions for `else` unless you have a proceeding `if`.